Bike Orlando

 Page Summary:

-This bike loop starts as the Bob Sonnenberg Blue Bicycle Trail (Route 17) at Lake Avenue.
+The bike route starts as the Bob Sonnenberg Blue Bicycle Trail (BR 17) at Lake Avenue.
 A boardwalk runs along the railroad track, then the path continues about 2/10 mile to a rail crossing and entry to Lake Lily Park.
-Route 17 runs on Lake Lily Lane (shared with cars), a parallel walking path circles the lake.
+The bike route runs on Lake Lily Drive (a lightly used connector shared with cars) a very short way, then at the parking lot branches off onto a parallel walking path that circles the lake.
+The route here is shared with pedestrians, then it splits - go left to continue on the bike route.

+You may find some shady parking here.
 Lake Lily Park off US17-92 is centrally located and a local treasure.
 The park has parking, restrooms, water, playground, picnic tables, walking trail, gazebo, and a boardwalk.
 Historic markers tell of the history of the area, and the park also includes the historic Waterhouse Residence.
-More about Lake Lily Park .

-Continuing as Route 17 from Lake Lily Park, the path crosses Maitland Avenue, winds behind some businesses, runs over another boardwalk, and ends at Packwood Avenue by the City Hall.
+Continuing from Lake Lily Park, the path crosses Maitland Avenue then winds behind some businesses - there's one road crossing and some business entrances in this area,, so be careful.
+It then runs over another boardwalk, and ends at Packwood Avenue by the City Hall.
 Cross Packwood Avenue, turn right and then left onto the path along Independence Lane.
 Here, Independence Square has restrooms, benches, picnic tables, fountain and event lawn.
-Across Independence Lane are restaurants and apartments.
+Along Independence Lane are restaurants and apartments.
 At the end of Independence Lane, construction can be seen across E. Horatio Avenue, this will eventually extend the path to George Avenue.
-For now, to continue on the bike loop, turn left at Horatio and then right on Maitland Avenue.
+For now, to continue on the bike route, turn left at Horatio and then right on sidewalk next to Maitland Avenue.

-Maitland Avenue (Route 2B) is a busy road with no bike lanes, be aware - or use the sidewalk.
+Maitland Avenue (BR 2B) is a busy road with no bike lanes, be aware - or use the sidewalk.
 (Note: when riding on sidewalks, always yield to pedestrians and give audible signals when passing.)
-After about a half mile, Route 2B ends.
-Turn right at Bridle Path (Route 3B, across from Sandspur Rd.) then left on Gamewell Avenue (Route 3) and ride about 1/4 mile to Greenwood Road where the path picks up again.
+After about a half mile, BR 2B ends.
+Turn right at Bridle Path (BR 3B, across from Sandspur Rd.) then left on Gamewell Avenue (BR 3) and ride about 1/4 mile to Greenwood Road where the path picks up again.
 Ride through the tunnel under Greenwood Drive and you're at the 17-92 overpass.
-Across the overpass, the path continues along Mayo Avenue (Route 3) with welcome shade provided by large oak trees lining the way.
+Across the overpass, the path continues along Mayo Avenue (BR 3) with welcome shade provided by large oak trees lining the way.
 A roadside boardwalk is another bonus as you approach Maitland Community Park.

 Our bike route follows the trail marked "Blue" and "Yellow" which starts on the right just inside the park entrance, past the community center and tennis courts, to the boardwalk (where bikes must be walked), and exit at Arapaho Trail (about 3/10 mile).
 This trail starts as paved then becomes sand and gravel, but still bikeable.

 Our walking loop (about 4/10 mile) within the park started and ended at the parking area just inside the park entrance.
 The WorldTrail Fitness Course ("Red" Trail, also bikeable) starts to the left at the entrance, it includes a series of fitness stations, passes the boardwalk, and ends near the tennis courts.
-From there, we continued on the trail to complete our loop back to parking.
-Except for a paved portion approaching the parking area at the end of the loop, this is a sand and gravel trail.
+From there, we continued on the trail to return to parking.
+Except for a paved portion approaching the parking area, this is a sand and gravel trail.

 Minnehaha Park is another gem.
 It offers parking, restrooms, picnic area, playground, boardwalk, and a fitness course.
 The boardwalk was a pleasant surprise, leading to an observation deck with views of Lake Minnehaha.
 More about Minnehaha Park .